 Kristen’s universe, who was raised in a generations-long Spiritualist family, is surrounded by visionary architecture, local micro-histories of sinister small towns, ‘thing theory’, vernacular technoculture, aesthetic failure, contact magic, monster magazines, learning to weave, sound studies, and visual legends and legend trips, in her words.
 Through her writings, she has covered an extensive range of topics, such as the audible history of paranormal culture and the visual history of telepathy research.

-CLOT Magazine got the chance to speak to Kristen during 2016 edition of Unsound Festival: Dislocation (Kraków, Poland) where she gave the talk ‘Sonic Spectres’.
+CLOT Magazine got the chance to speak to Kristen during the 2016 edition of Unsound Festival: Dislocation (Kraków, Poland), where she gave the talk ‘Sonic Spectres’.
 There she told us about ‘the strange sonic spectres that haunt space around us, from the mysterious ‘hum’ reported in so many locations around the world to unusual structures with possibly occult or UFO provenance to old synthesizers, the picking up of noise from black holes.’